 🍢 9.
 Sukuti

-• Cultural background: Originated from the need to preserve meat in mountain regions.
-It’s a favorite in cold areas where fresh meat is a luxury.
+Cultural background: Originated as a preservation technique in mountain regions, Sukuti is a favorite in cold areas where fresh meat is scarce.

-• Native details: Popular among Gurung, Magar, and Tamang communities in western and mid-hill Nepal (e.g., Lamjung, Rasuwa).
-Often served with local raksi or tongba.
+Native details: Popular among Gurung, Magar, and Tamang communities in western and mid-hill Nepal (e.g., Lamjung, Rasuwa).
+Often enjoyed with raksi or tongba during social gatherings.

 🍶 10.
 Tongba